benjaminion/upgrading-ethereum-book/src/book.md

 In the end, any concerns about inefficiencies caused by using SSZ for communications were alleviated by adding [Snappy compression](https://github.com/ethereum/consensus-specs/blob/v1.1.1/specs/phase0/p2p-interface.md#encoding-strategies) on the wire.

+##### SSZ development

+SSZ is [based on](https://ethresear.ch/t/replacing-ssz-with-rlp-zip-and-sha256/5706/12?u=benjaminion) Ethereum's smart contract [ABI](https://docs.soliditylang.org/en/v0.8.11/abi-spec.html), but with 4-byte position and size records rather than 32-byte, and different basic data types.
+It will immediately feel familiar to anyone who know has fiddled with that.
+The rudiments of SSZ were laid down by Vitalik in [August 2017](https://github.com/ethereum/research/tree/master/py_ssz).

+The initial, more developed, spec for SSZ was merged into the beacon chain repository in [October 2018](https://github.com/ethereum/consensus-specs/pull/18), with the Container type being added [a month later](https://github.com/ethereum/consensus-specs/pull/102/files).

+A big step forward in the utility of SSZ, and what cemented it as the serialisation protocol of choice for consensus, was the development of [Merkleization](/part2/building_blocks/merkleization) (also known as tree hashing), first discussed in [October 2018](https://github.com/ethereum/consensus-specs/issues/54) and adopted into the spec in [November](https://github.com/ethereum/consensus-specs/pull/120).

+Also in [November 2018](https://github.com/ethereum/consensus-specs/pull/139) we agreed to switch the byte ordering for integer types from big-endian to little-endian at the request of the Nimbus team.
+This means that the 32-bit number representing 66 decimal would is now serialised as `0x42000000` rather than `0x00000042`.
+The main motivation for the change was to map better to byte-ordering in microprocessors.

+The last major change to SSZ was the implementation of offsets in [April 2019](https://github.com/ethereum/consensus-specs/pull/787).
+[SOS](https://gist.github.com/karalabe/3a25832b1413ee98daad9f0c47be3632)

+HERE

 #### Overview

-SSZ is [based on](https://ethresear.ch/t/replacing-ssz-with-rlp-zip-and-sha256/5706/12?u=benjaminion) Ethereum's smart contract [ABI](https://docs.soliditylang.org/en/v0.8.11/abi-spec.html), so will immediately feel familiar to anyone who know has fiddled with that.

 The [specification of SSZ](https://github.com/ethereum/consensus-specs/blob/v1.1.1/ssz/simple-serialize.md) is maintained in the main Eth2 specs repo, and that's the place to go for all the details.
 I will only be presenting an introductory overview here, with a few examples.